Now Desk News Brief: Body recovered from Red Cedar River, MSU to return to in-person education, Holt schools to get tech upgrades

 LANSING, Mich.
 (WILX) - Here are the top stories for today and what we’re working on for News 10 at 5.

-The Now Desk News Brief will go live at 3:45 p.m.
+The Now Desk News Brief went live at 3:45 p.m.
 It can be watched in the video player above.

 Body found in Red Cedar River, less than two miles from where Brendan Santo was last seen